tiangexiang/3DGen-Playground/README.md

 For researchers seeking to validate their ideas before investing in larger-scale infrastructure, this dataset provides an accessible and standardized starting point.
 </details>

-## Contributions

-We are always open to suggestions & contributions from the community, feel free to open an issue or submit a PR.

 ## Citations
 Please cite the 3D Gen Playground if you find it useful in your research!